HailToDodongo/tiny3d/docs/modelOpt.md

 For that we mark the first index of a new strip by setting the MSB to 1.<br>
 This avoids having to insert special index like some other implementations use.<br>

-One nice side-effect is that we could encode regular triangle-list that are not strips too without any overhead.<br>
+One nice side-effect is that we could encode regular triangle-lists that are not strips too without any overhead.<br>
 This is not useful for the model format, but manual usage of the t3d API can make use of this.

 #### Degenerate Triangles

 Sometimes triangles only share a single vertex with the last one, forcing us to start a new strip.<br>
 Some libraries will generate strips with degenerate triangles to avoid this.<br>
-Meaning they will emit triangles where 2 indices are the same, which causes it to be discarded, and the indices to shift.<br>
+Meaning they will emit triangles where 2 or 3 indices are the same, which causes it to be discarded, and the indices to shift.<br>
 However since we have a restart-index without any overhead, this is always worse.<br>
 In addition, the ucode would have to explicitly handle this in the loop.<br>
 For that reason, degenerated triangles are not supported.<br>